GSA/digitalgov.gov/content/about/contact.md

 ---
 title: "Contact Us"
-deck: "TKTK"
-summary: "TKTK"
+deck: "We are human, we promise."
+summary: "How to contact the Digital.gov team."

 ---

-**Digital.gov** is a cross-functional team of writers, editors, strategists, technologists, and designers who all work at the Technology Transformation Services (TTS) at the General Services Administration (GSA).
+**Digital.gov** is made up of a cross-functional team of writers, editors, strategists, technologists, and designers who all work at the Technology Transformation Services (TTS) at the General Services Administration (GSA).

 **Digital.gov:** Sara Cope, Jeremy Zilar, Toni Bonitto <br/>
 **Communities:** Jacob Parcell <br/>
 **Video and Events:** Alexandar Schulte, Gabrielle Fratanduono <br/>
 **U.S. Web Design System:** Dan Williams <br/>

+For a wider list of contacts, see our [**Directory of services, tools, and teams**]({{< ref "/services/directory.md" >}}) »

-For all questions, comments, or feedback, send an email to Sara Cope or Toni Bonitto at [digitalgov@gsa.gov](mailto:digitalgov@gsa.gov).
+:envelope: Questions or feedback? send an email to Sara Cope or Toni Bonitto at [digitalgov@gsa.gov](mailto:digitalgov@gsa.gov).

-For all media or speaker inquiries, please [email GSA’s Office of Strategic Communication](mailto:press@gsa.gov) (OSC).
+:video_camera: For all media or speaker inquiries, please [email GSA’s Office of Strategic Communication](mailto:press@gsa.gov) (OSC).

+---

 **On social media**<br/>